yasandev/blubank-archiver/README.md

 # Blubank Archiver
-Downloads all apk files from [bluebank.com](https://blubank.com) regularly & pushes them into the [archive branch](https://github.com/yasandev/blubank-update-checker/tree/archive) if the content is changed.
+Downloads all apk files from [bluebank.com](https://blubank.com) regularly & pushes them into the [archive](https://github.com/yasandev/blubank-update-checker/tree/archive) if the content is changed.